 Verghastite, and later some Tanith, members of Gaunt's Ghosts that have been deafened by artillery fire communicate with a form of sign language.

 In one of the Xanth stories, two characters learn American Sign Language as a way to communicate because a Xanthian girl cannot speak any known Mundane language, and the American doesn't know the language of Xanth.
 They later talk to a deaf man on the bus, because he saw them signing and thought they were deaf, initiating a conversation in American Sign Language.

 In Dune multiple characters use hand signals to give orders to their subordinates.
-In fact, there are entire sign languages developed separately by the Atreides and the Harkonnens that allow them to communicate irrelevant information verbally and important stuff, with their hands, making sure that even if they are overheard, the enemy won't learn anything.
+In fact, there are entire sign languages developed separately by both the Atreides and the Harkonnens, as well as even more subtle ones developed by the Bene Gesseritt, that allow them to communicate irrelevant information verbally and important stuff with their hands, making sure that even if they are overheard, the enemy won't learn anything.

 In Mirror Friend Mirror Foe, a ninja family is not only trained in that...
 They can communicate that way while having a verbal conversation on a totally unrelated matter.

 The giant raccoons in Architect of Sleep use sign language to communicate due to having never developed a complicated enough vocal apparatus to support a spoken language.
 They do punctuate their signs with trills and chirps, though.

 The Isitri from the Star Trek novel Troublesome Minds by Dave Galanter.
 They communicate by a mixture of telepathy and sign language, and have no spoken language (they have poor hearing, with many being deaf, and their throats and mouths aren't configured for verbal speech).
 The sign language is used by the few non-telepathic Isitri, and by all Isitri to communicate with aliens.